-- Router is using AND-operation to determine destination network as described above
+- Router uses longest prefix match algorithm to determine destination network/interface

 - This decision repeats on every router independently

 - Only from routers point of view

 - Decision in forward direction doesn't affect backward direction

 - Router stores list of destination networks in its routing table

 - What minimally is in every routing table?

 - NetID and subnet mask

 - IP address of next-hop

 - IGP: address of adjacent neighbor

 - EGP: address of border router of AS

 - Additional information for route (metric, AD)

-Routing Table (1)
+Routing Table

-- There's no way how to store whole path!

-- Is internally sorted descendant by subnet mask

-- show ip route is sometimes sorted differently but remember it doesn't matter

-- The most specific NetID is used for routing decision

-- A.k.a. longest prefix match
+- There's no way how to store whole path! - Internally sorted descendant by subnet mask - show ip route is sometimes sorted differently but remember it doesn't matter - The most specific NetID is used for routing decision - A.k.a. longest prefix match

-- In some cases routing table could contain same network

-- Same means tuple (NetID, subnet mask)

-- Why?

-- Load-balancing

-Routing Table (2)
+Routing Table 2